 On September 30, 2020, Playboy entered into the Merger Agreement, with our predecessor, Mountain Crest Acquisition Corp., a publicly-traded special purpose acquisition company incorporated in Delaware, ("MCAC"), MCAC Merger Sub Inc., a Delaware corporation and wholly-owned subsidiary of MCAC ("Merger Sub"), and Dr. Suying Liu, the Chief Executive Officer of MCAC.
 Pursuant to the Merger Agreement, at the closing of the transactions contemplated thereby, Merger Sub would merge with and into Playboy (the "Merger") with Playboy surviving the Merger as a wholly-owned subsidiary of MCAC (the "Business Combination").
 Under the Merger Agreement, MCAC acquired all of the outstanding shares of Playboy's common stock for approximately \$381.3 million in aggregate consideration, comprised of (i) 23,920,000 shares of MCAC common stock, based on a price of \$10.00 per share, subject to adjustment, and (ii) the assumption of no more than \$142.1 million of Playboy net debt (the "Net Debt Target").
-The number of shares issued at closing was subject to adjustment at a rate of one share of MCAC common stock for each \$10.00 increment that the Net Debt (as defined in the Merger Agreement) is greater than (in which case the number of shares would be reduced) or less than (in which case the number of shares would be increased) the Net Debt Target.
+The number of shares issued at closing was subject to adjustment at a rate of one share of MCAC common stock for each \$10.00 increment that the Net Debt (as defined in the Merger Agreement) is greater than (in which case the number of shares would be increased) the Net Debt Target.
 The Business Combination closed on February 10, 2021.